MuhammedAO/vendingmachine/Readme.md

 ## Getting started

-Run the following command on your local environment:
+Run the following commands on your local environment:

 ```
 $ cd vendingmachine